Filco306/ParkingTicketPredsLA/README.md

 ## NOTE

 - The first time you run it, it may take some time to digest and process everything, since the data contains more than 10 million parking tickets.
+You can limit this by setting `MAX_TO_PROCESS` to the maximum number of tickets you would like to process, if you would like to try this out a bit faster.
 - Some parking tickets are dropped in the preprocessing, so all are not visualized necessarily.